theroyakash/Numpy-CNN/README.md

 This is an implementation of convolutional neural network's working implemented in numpy.

+All basic building blocks is implemented inside the CNN.py file.
+Adding these building blocks together will conform to a Deep CNN model.

+**Back propagation has not implemented yet.**

 ## License

 Numpy implementation of Convolutional Neural Network is licensed under the GNU General Public License v3.0.